Spontaneous mass generation and chiral symmetry breaking in a lattice Nambu-Jona-Lasinio model: Chiral symmetry breaking in an infinite-volume and continuum limit

 \section{Chiral symmetry breaking in an infinite-volume and continuum limit}

 In this appendix, we discuss the infinite-volume and continuum limit.
 For the present Hamiltonian, we set $m=0$, i.e., we consider the case without the mass term in the Hamiltonian.
-We also assume that the contributions from the high energies can be neglected in the continuum limit.
+We also assume that the contributions from the high energies can be neglected in the continuum limit. {Namely, we will continue to use the low-energy approximation.
+Therefore, the discussion here is fairly formal, but we believe it will be helpful to the reader for comprehending the physics in the infinite-volume and continuum limit.
+In particular, the form (\ref{StandardInt}) of an interaction below is standard, although one might think that interactions generally exhibit a very complicated form in the representation by using the staggered fermions.}